sowcow/blog/content/posts/gravity-3d.md

 It's a funny thing to scroll through with that perspective in mind.
 I wasn't too impressed by the 3D conversion, but it adds some reflection effects here and there.

-The thing getting any Oscars is an insult to the intelligent life on this planet.
+The thing getting any Oscars is an insult to the remaining intelligent life on this planet.